ScottJordan/scottjordan.github.io/_news/icmlposition.md

 related_posts: false
 ---

-Got a position paper accepted to ICML arguing the benchmarking is limited and additional types of experimentation is needed.
+Position paper accepted to ICML arguing the benchmarking is limited and additional types of experimentation is needed.